 Stylish Travel Shoes

 Just as important as a comfy option is a pair that make you feel fabulous as soon as you put them on.
-Whether it’s a pair of gorgeous boots or maybe your fave heels (that you can walk in easily), add in a pretty option.
+Whether it’s a pair of gorgeous boots or maybe your fave heels (that you can walk in easily), you can consider adding in a pretty option.

 Hiking Boots / Sandals